iamkyrin/TermiFlow/README.md

 ## How it works?
 - TermiFlow is built around a **modular C++** core.
 - Each feature (launching, shortcuts, history, etc.) is implemented as a separate module, making it easy to extend and maintain.
 - The command handler parses user input and dispatches it to the appropriate module.
-Configuration and themes are managed via simple text files.
+Command history and themes are managed via simple text files.

 ## Installation